Retention of CO Ice and Gas Within 486958 Arrokoth: Analytical Model for Sublimation-Driven Gas Transport in Arrokoth-Like Objects

-We postulate that the CO gas sublimated between $r_t$ and $r_b$ flows upwards through the porous matrix, driven by the pressure gradients that arise from the sublimation process itself (as depicted in Figure \ref{model_cartoon}).
+We postulate that the CO gas flow through the porous matrix is driven by pressure gradients that arise from the sublimation process at the front $r_b$ (as depicted in Figure \ref{model_cartoon}).
+Gas between $r_t$ and $r_b$ can be stored for long timescales, and only slowly leaks out.
 All gas above $r_t$ is assumed to be rapidly lost.
 As the sublimation front $r_b$ migrates downwards, its rate slows progressively as a decreasing amount of energy is conducted downwards.
 To simplify our analysis, we assume that the solid matrix above $r_b$ is unaffected by the sublimation of ices, so the pore sizes remain fixed through time.
 Although processes such as sublimation/re-condensation, hydrostatic closure with increasing depth, fracturing \citep{el-maarry_fractures_2015}, or removal of overburden material via large-scale collapse \citep[i.e., sinkholes;][]{vincent_large_2015} can affect the grain pore sizes, we expect the strength of analogous cometary-like material \citep{groussin_thermal_2019}, which we assume is similar for Arrokoth, to render such processes unimportant \REV{for our initial work here} (see Section \ref{sec:appendix}).
 The dynamic evolution of pore radii may be an outcome of the flow of gases through the interior for warmer or smaller icy small bodies \citep[e.g.,][]{Parhi_Prialnik_2023}, which we leave as a topic for future studies.

-{\it{Key to our subsequent analyses}}: we assume that the evolution of $r_b$ is a quasi-static process, where $\dot r_b/r_b$ progresses on timescales ($\tau_{sub}$) much longer than both the thermal ($\tau_t$) and dynamical ($\tau_d$) readjustment timescales for the region below $r=r_t$ and above $r=r_b$.
+{\it{Key to our subsequent analyses}}: we assume that the evolution of $r_b$ is a quasi-static process, where $r_b/\dot r_b$ progresses on front propagation timescales ($\tau_{fr}$) much longer than both the thermal ($\tau_t$) and dynamical ($\tau_d$) readjustment timescales for the region below $r=r_t$ and above $r=r_b$.
 In Section \ref{timescales_analysis}, we will explore the conditions under which this assumption may fail.
 Nevertheless, we confirm that this condition is met for an object like Arrokoth (Section \ref{timescales_analysis}), allowing us to use our simple analytic treatment instead of more computationally expensive numerical models.

 Thus, not unlike in previous work \citep[e.g.,][]{davidsson_thermophysical_2021,davidsson_modelling_2022,bouziani_cometary_2022,Parhi_Prialnik_2023}, the long-term migration rate of the sublimation front $r_b$ is controlled by three fundamental concepts: downward heat conduction, upward gas flow, and the conservation of mass.